mantidproject/mantid/scripts/Imaging/imgpy/docs/functionality.md

                         How to spread the load on each worker.
 ## Parallel Load
   --parallel-load       Load the data with multiple reader processes.
 This CAN MAKE THE LOADING slower on a single local Hard Disk Drive.

+## Split execution
+  --split               Works in MEGABYTES!
+Specify the maximum memory allowed to the reconstruction.
+## Specific image indices
+  --indices [INDICES [INDICES ...]]
+                        Specify which indices you want to be loaded.
+If none is provided the whole stack will be loaded.
+## Maximum allowed memory for --split execution
+  --max-memory MAX_MEMORY
+                        Default: All memory avialable on the system.
+Works in MEGABYTES!
+Specify the maximum memory allowed to the reconstruction.
+## Maximum allowed ratio for predicted memory / allowed memory
+  --max-ratio MAX_RATIO
+                        Default: 1.
+Specify the maximum ratio of necessary memory to maximum memory.
+This needs to be in range of 0 < ratio < 1.